v23ent/aa-hands-on/README.md

   ]
 ```

-Base could be different if you have the one mentioned above not available.
+"base" could be different if you have the one mentioned above not available.
 The most important, it can't be 172.17.x.x :)

 Save the file and restart your docker daemon:
 - For Windows and Mac: restart your Docker Desktop service
 - Otherwise: